 Carbon Emissions in Transportation and Climate Change

-Road transport produces about one fifth of the world’s CO2, the main greenhouse gas (GHG) emissions an automobile and carbon dioxide emissions by Transport, Type.
+Road transport produces about one-fifth of the world’s CO2, the main greenhouse gas (GHG) emissions in automobiles and carbon dioxide emissions by transport type.
 Even though the emissions decreased by 3.3% in 2012, they are 20.5% higher than the 1990 emissions.
 Transport is the world’s main sector in which emissions of GHGs continue to increase.
-Growing nation should change its road transport system to achieve its long-term transformation to a low carbon economy.
+The growing nation should change its road transport system to achieve its long-term transformation into a low-carbon economy.
 The projected emissions of air pollution, including road transport emissions of GHG, may be minimized by electric vehicles powered by Renewable Energy Sources (RES).
-This has been estimated that 15% of CO2 Emissions come from light-duty cars which drops each and every year as the automobile manufacturers is trying to meet pollution goals of the European Union (EU) emission policies.
+This has been estimated that 15% of CO2 emissions come from light-duty cars which drops each and every year as the automobile manufacturers try to meet pollution goals set by the European Union (EU) emission policies.

 Carbon Emissions by Transport Type

 The EU regulation mandates member nations to ensure that the relevant guidelines in carbon emissions for customers to select the low fuel consumption cars ought to be offered to all the consumers and also, automobiles have the signs showing the fuel output of a automobile and carbon dioxide emissions.